PowerDMARC

 SPF failures can occur due to the following reasons:

 When SPF fails for your email, your next steps should be to identify the reason behind it so you can resolve it.
 This is possible through regular monitoring of DMARC reports.
-PowerDMARC helps you read reports on SPF authentication failures easily with our DMARC analyzer to get reports on SPF authentication failures.
+PowerDMARC helps you read reports on SPF authentication failures easily with our DMARC analyzer.

 Types of SPF Failures